JiiXaa/SaraSzpak-Makeup/README.md

 ### **Imagery**

 Images provided by business owner Sara Szpak.
-All images were compressed for faster loading speeds, with focus on preserving overall quality
+All images were compressed for faster loading speeds, with focus on preserving overall quality.

 ## **Technologies**